ANE-UCD-ILT-MEAN-STACK-TRAINING/social-networking-app-roman/README.md

 # MeanCourse

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+Use npm i to install all packages first

 ## Development server